survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 Try modifying a lane name now.
 Modifications should get saved now the same way as they do for notes.
 Deleting lanes should be possible as well.

 It probably would be possible to refactor the current implementation somewhat.
-You could for instance start by standardizing CRUD operations.
+You could, for instance, start by standardizing CRUD operations.
 That would likely decrease the amount of code while adding some rigidity to it.
-As this is a small project there's probably no need to over-engineer things so we can leave it as is.
+As this is a small project, there's probably no need to over-engineer things so we can leave it as is.
 Of course you can try to push the implementation further.
 There are better ways to compose the functionality.

 ## Styling Kanban Board